stefanbeller/lpc/source/docs/styleguide.rst

 If you are making an animation sheet that has multiple perspectives, you should generally vertically sort that sheet into rows in this
-order: front, back, right, left.
+order: back, left, front, right.
+Having the sprites arranged this way simplfies the code side of things a little bit.

 .. image:: ../static/sprites/female_spellcast.png
    :alt: Spellcasting female to demonstrate direction